-This new, improved version of Accent Gold for SilverTM (AGS) now includes a finer particle size and a binder that creates a smooth, creamy, 24K gold paint.
-AGS is a dream to apply and fuse to articles made from both fired and unfired silver clay, fine silver, sterling silver, and ArgentiumTM sterling silver.
+This new, improved version of Accent Gold for SilverTM (AGS2) now includes a binder that creates a smooth, creamy, 24K gold paint that is a dream to apply and fuse to articles made from both fired and unfired silver clay, fine silver, sterling silver, and ArgentiumTM sterling silver.

-This improved version of Accent Gold for SilverTM is now the easiest and most affordable way to add 24K gold accents to your jewelry creations.
+These instructions are exclusively for AGS2 and do not apply to previous versions of the product.
+This improved version of Accent Gold for SilverTM is now the easiest, most affordable way to add the pure 24K gold accents to your jewelry creations.